Sultanate of Shewa

-The Sultanate of Shewa (also spelled Sultanate of Shoa), sometimes called the Makhzumi dynasty, was a Muslim kingdom in present-day Ethiopia.
+The Sultanate of Shewa (also spelled Sultanate of Shoa), also known as the Makhzumi Sultanate, was a Muslim kingdom in present-day Ethiopia.
+It was founded by the Makhzumi dynasty, which originated from the Arab Banu Makhzum.
 Its capital Walale was situated in northern Hararghe in Harla country.
 Its territory extended possibly to areas west of the Awash River.
 The port of Zeila may have influenced the kingdom.
 The rise of the Makhzumi state at the same time resulted in the decline of the Kingdom of Axum.
 Several engravings dating back to the 13th century showing the presence of the kingdom are found in Chelenqo, Bate, Harla near Dire Dawa and Munesa near Lake Langano.

-It has recently been proposed that Shewa was not a unified Sultanate but rather a collection of smaller, autonomous political entities.

 History

 The Shewa sultanate was one of the oldest documented Muslim states in the region.
 The state ran along Muslim trade lines and dominions known to the Arab world as the country of Zeila.
 Its founding dynastic family, the Makhzumis, is said to have consisted of Arab immigrants who arrived in Shewa during the 7th century.
 This ruling house governed the polity from AH 283/AD 896 to 1285–86, a period of three hundred and ninety years.
 The Makhzumi dynasty reigned until it was deposed by the Walashma dynasty of Ifat (1285–1415).
 Ifat was once the easternmost district of Shewa Sultanate.
 In 1285 Ali b.
 Wali Asma deposed the kings of Shewa and installed a certain MHz.
 According to historian Mohammed Hassen, one of the main reasons for Shewa's decline was due to conflict with the Kingdom of Damot.
-Damot was a powerful state by the 13th century that forced the Sultanate of Showa to pay tributes.
+Damot was a powerful state by the 13th century that forced the Sultanate of Shewa to pay tributes.